Travel to Kampot in a shared taxi

 A Cambodian Riviera from the past

 Back at our guesthouse, two drivers are waiting to transport us to Kep, a Cambodian Riviera from the past, where nowadays not much activity can be found anymore.
-The deserted villas of Kep, a collection of stately and derelict houses are the main attraction in this town.
+A flourishing location in the past, but nowadays the deserted villas of Kep, a collection of stately and derelict houses, are the main attraction in this town.

 Many Cambodians try to find a job in the tourism sector

 First, our drivers drop us at the beach.
-My travel companion goes for a swim and then – as usual – falls asleep on the beach.
-I start talking to my driver.
+My travel companion goes for a swim and then – something that occurred to him several times during this journey already – falls asleep on the beach.
+While he is taking an afternoon nap, I start talking to my driver.
 He too complains again about the virtually non-existent efforts of his government to help their people in finding jobs.
-That is why just about every, somewhat English speaking Cambodian wants to get involved in the tourism industry.
+That is why just about every somewhat English speaking Cambodian wants to get involved in the tourism industry.
 Corruption amongst politicians is also a significant problem in Cambodia, he states.